 YEAR ONE, TWO, THREE, FOUR AND FIVE

-Tutors: Pete Silver, Will McLean, Scott Batty, Chris Leung, Alison McLellan & Andrew Whiting
+Tutors: Pete Silver, Will McLean, Simon Banfield, Scott Batty, Aleksandra Cannock, François Girardin, Chris Leung, and Andrew Whiting

 Chris Leung is an architect and associate professor at The Bartlett (UCL).
-Chris tutors environmental design and fabrication strategy for final year degree and MArch students.
+He tutors environmental design and fabrication strategy for final year degree and MArch students.

-Andrew Whiting is the director of HÛT Architecture, and has a particular interest in education and practice.
-He teaches at Degree and MArch level, providing technical tutorial and mentoring support.
-He is also a RIBA Awards judge, and RIBA Part III Professional examiner.
+Andrew Whiting is the director of HÛT Architecture.
+He has a particular interest in education and practice and teaches at Degree and MArch level.
+He is an RIBA Awards judge, and RIBA Part III Professional examiner.

 The technical studies teaching in the School of Architecture + Cities has been designed as a linear progression from first year Undergraduate through to final year MArch.
 For each year of study, a lecture series underpins the structure of the teaching.
 In first year, Pete Silver delivers a lecture series that sets out an approach to the structure, form, material and environmental principles that constitute the ‘technologies’ of the built environment.
 Students were challenged to build a one- metre-high support structure for a rose, which could not bend, buckle, twist or sway.